SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 the opening delimiter must be at the end of a line, the regular expression implicitly uses the extended syntax, and the closing delimiter must be on its own line.
+Inside a multiline regular expression literal, the extended regular expression syntax is enabled by default --- for example, whitespace is ignored and comments are allowed.

 ..
-XXX As details about the multiline syntax shake out during SE review, like indentation and whitespace, add them above or spin out a separate paragraph.
+TODO As details about the multiline syntax shake out during SE review, like indentation and whitespace, add them above or spin out a separate paragraph.